RichardForshaw/resume/Description.md

 ## Pipeline Creation

 The Pipeline is the most complicated part, even though its parts are simple.
-You need to define two stages in the pipeline, one to get the source from gitHub, and one to deploy it.
+You need to define three stages in the pipeline, one to get the source from gitHub, one to build it and one to deploy it.

 Pipelines are defined in 'Stages'.
-Our pipeline has 2 simple stages: a 'source' stage (to checkout the repository) and a 'Deploy' stage to deploy it.
-The source stage needs to be configured with the correct GitHub owner and repository, and the deploy stage needs to know where the outputs from that stage are together with information on the target (in this case S3).
+Our pipeline has 3 simple stages: a 'Source' stage (to checkout the repository), a 'Build' stage and a 'Deploy' stage to deploy it.
+The source stage needs to be configured with the correct GitHub owner and repository, the build stage needs to perform the build (in this case an MKDocs build) and the deploy stage needs to know where the outputs from that stage are together with information on the target (in this case S3).
 Because the code obtained from GitHub is a zip file, the Deploy stage also needs to specify `extract: true`.

 This also requires us to grant AWS CodePipeline permission to access our GitHub repo for the Source stage.
 This is done using the [GitHub V2 source action](https://docs.aws.amazon.com/codepipeline/latest/userguide/update-github-action-connections.html) (See also "Detecting Updates" Below).
 This is better than Version1, because although you need to go through a manual authentication step (as opposed to a manually-generated token), there is no token to keep track of and to accidentally save in a repo somewhere.
 (Coincidentally, if you do check a file into GitHub that has a string that matches an OAuth token that it has generated, it will delete the OAuth token.
 This is a good demonstration of DevSecOps).